 3. Frequency of Cleaning

 Many janitorial salesmen will try to convince you that a full line of commercial cleaning services are required every night.
 However, in may cases, minimizing all nightly services can drastically reduce your cleaning costs.
 Many commercial cleaning companies are criticized for only emptying the trash each night.
 However, most individuals in the building are not aware of the frequency of each task.
-Limiting cleaning services to removing trash and cleaning bathrooms can get the essential cleaning done on a nightly basis, without requiring many tasks that aren’t generally recommended nightly (like dusting) /commercial-cleaning.
+Limiting cleaning services to removing trash and cleaning bathrooms can get the essential cleaning done on a nightly basis, without requiring many tasks that aren’t generally recommended nightly (like dusting).

 4. Require More Qualified Bidders